Introduction To Logarithms Definitions Flashcards | Channels for Pearson+

 Control buttons has been changed to "navigation" mode.1/15

-An equation where the variable appears in the exponent, often requiring logarithms to solve for the variable.Logarithm

-The operation that gives the power to which a base must be raised to produce a given number; the inverse of exponentiation.Base
+Inverse operation to exponentiation, providing the power a base must be raised to in order to yield a specific number.Exponential Equation

-The fixed number in an exponential or logarithmic expression that is raised to a power or used as the reference for the logarithm.Exponential Form

-A mathematical expression where a base is raised to a variable exponent, such as b^x = m.Logarithmic Form
+Mathematical statement where the variable appears in the exponent, such as 2^x = 8.Logarithmic Form

-A mathematical expression showing the exponent needed for a base to reach a certain value, written as log base b of m equals x.Inverse Relationship
+Expression written as log base b of m equals x, representing the exponent needed for b to yield m.Exponential Form

-A connection where one operation undoes the effect of another, such as exponentiation and logarithms.Common Logarithm
+Expression written as b to the power of x equals m, showing a base raised to an exponent.Base

+Number that is repeatedly multiplied in exponentiation or used as the reference in a logarithm.Common Logarithm

-A logarithm with base 10, often written simply as log, and commonly used in scientific calculations.Natural Logarithm
+Logarithm with base 10, often written simply as 'log' and commonly found on calculators.Natural Logarithm

-A logarithm with base e, denoted as ln, frequently used in mathematics and science for continuous growth or decay.Inverse Property
+Logarithm with base e, denoted as 'ln', frequently used in mathematics and science.Inverse Property

-A property stating that a logarithm and an exponential with the same base cancel each other, leaving only the exponent or argument.Logarithm of One
+Rule stating that a logarithm and an exponential with the same base cancel, leaving only the exponent or argument.Exponent

-A property where any logarithm of 1, regardless of base, always equals 0.Logarithm of the Base

-A property where the logarithm of a base to itself always equals 1.Cube Root
+Number indicating how many times a base is multiplied by itself in an exponential expression.Cube Root

+Value that, when multiplied by itself three times, yields the original number; used to reverse cubing.Logarithmic Equation